 Duke Energy Foundation has awarded Franklin-Granville-Vance Smart Start $1200 for the Dolly Parton Imagination Library program.

-The Vance County Genealogical Society will hold its monthly meeting at 6:30 p.m.
-Monday, March 9, in the Farm Bureau Room of Perry Memorial Library.
+The Granville County Genealogical Society Inc. No. 1746 will hold its monthly meeting at 6:30 p.m.
+Thursday, April 2, in the large conference room at Thornton Library, 210 Main St., Oxford.

 Franklin-Vance-Warren Opportunity and the Women’s Economic Equity Council are partnering to host a series of lunch and learn workshops for professional women.

 Zeb Vance Elementary School held Career Day on March 18.
 More than 25 representatives of different career paths were on hand in the school’s multipurpose room with information about jobs and services they offer.

 The Humane Society of Granville County will host a Microchip Clinic from 11 a.m. to 3 p.m. during a Paws-A-Thon event Saturday, April 4, at the Granville County Animal Shelter.